rajnesh/map-of-forest-hills/README.md

 Other than knockoutJS, Bootstrap and jQuery libraries, the application has index.html, js/app.js and css/style.css.

+Copy the files in your local drive.
+Open index.html in your browser to start the application.
 Once the application launches, it shows a split-screen: the left half is a Google Map of Forest Hills with markers and the right half is a placeholder for street views.

 You can interact with the map as follows: